thomasmassmann/exim4-light/README.md

 Include the `recipe[exim4-light]` in your node or role runlist.
 By default exim4 will be unconfigured.
 Set at least the `node['exim4']['configtype']`.

+It is recommended to use an encrypted data bag to store your credentials.
+To enable this feature, set `node['exim4']['encrypted']['enabled']` to `true` and set the data bag and item names accordingly.

 License and Author